templ-fun/evm-protocol/README.md

 - Shared storage: [`TemplBase`](contracts/TemplBase.sol)

 Deployers configure pricing curves, fee splits, referral rewards, proposal fees, quorum/delay, membership caps, and an optional dictatorship (priest) override.
 The access token is any vanilla ERC‑20 you choose.

+### Council governance
+- Factory-created templs start in council mode by default.
+The priest is the first council member and can consume a single bootstrap seat to add another member before governance is live.
+Afterward, council composition changes only through proposals (or DAO calls while dictatorship is enabled and council mode is off).
+- Council mode restricts voting to the council set but any member can still pay the proposal fee to open a proposal.
+- Proposal fees are automatically waived for council members while council mode is active; non-council proposers still pay the configured fee to discourage spam.
+- Council mode and dictatorship are mutually exclusive.
+Enabling dictatorship requires council mode to be disabled, and attempts to toggle council mode on while dictatorship is active revert.
+- Disable council mode via the `SetCouncilMode` proposal type (or the corresponding DAO call while dictatorship is enabled) to return to member-wide voting.

 ## Governance‑Controlled Upgrades